-- Both the Investigating Committee and Professional Conduct Committee can impose an interim suspension order over a registrant's registration while a fitness to practise investigation is undertaken. - Both the Investigating Committee and Professional Conduct Committee can accept undertakings from a registrant.
+- Both the Investigating Committee and Professional Conduct Committee can impose an interim suspension order over a registrant's registration while a fitness to practise investigation is undertaken.
+Both the Investigating Committee and Professional Conduct Committee can accept undertakings from a registrant.
 An undertaking is a voluntary written promise. - We commissioned an external audit which was undertaken in August and September 2021 of all Investigating Committee and Professional Conduct Committee applications for an interim order between January 2020 - March 2021. - No concerns regarding patient safety were identified within the audit report. - The detailed recommendations from the audit included refreshing GOsC's guidance on imposing interim orders and the practice note on undertakings in relation to risk assessment and proportionality.
-It also recommended making the procedure around undertakings clearer. - We have also taken the opportunity to enhance the interim order guidance to make it clearer that the Investigating Committee and Professional Conduct Committee are under a duty to have regard the overarching objective within the Osteopaths Act when considering interim order applications.
+It also recommended making the procedure around undertakings clearer. - We have also taken the opportunity to enhance the interim order guidance to make it clearer that the Investigating Committee and Professional Conduct Committee are under a duty to have regard to the overarching objective within the Osteopaths Act when considering interim order applications. - We plan to undertake a three-month public consultation.